-- Community forests shall have a community forest agreement attached with 1:50,000 maps with coordinates, CF community members and community forestry management committee members, by-laws and regulations; objective of the management of the forest resource and certification of the sustainable management of the forest resource, inventory of the forest resource (ub-decree no. 79, article 25). - Community forest agreements shall be in public hearing for 30 days before being reviewed and approved by the Forestry Administration Cantonment. - Community forest agreement shall be in effect for no more than 15 years and can be renewed for an additional 15 years (Sub-decree no. 79, article 27).
+- Community forests shall have a community forest agreement attached with: 1:50,000 scale maps including coordinates, a list of CF community members and community forestry management committee members, by-laws and regulations, objective of the management of the forest resource and certification of the sustainable management of the forest resource, and an inventory of the forest resource (sub-decree no. 79, article 25). - Community forest agreements shall be in public hearing for 30 days before being reviewed and approved by the Forestry Administration Cantonment. - Community forest agreement shall be in effect for no more than 15 years and can be renewed for an additional 15 years (Sub-decree no. 79, article 27).